walteraa/kubernetes_tutorials/k8s-development/kube-controller-manager/README.md

 # Testing a code change in the Federation Controller Manager(FCM)

 In this tutorial, I will show how to change FCM code and test it in a live cluster.
-For this tutorial, I will only add a Log entry in the controller and make this log appear in the pod logs.
+For this tutorial, I will only add a Log entry in the Google Cloud DNS provider and make this log appear in the pod logs.

 ## Creating a branch to add the changes